 3. Scale and Proportion Are Off

-If your rug is too small, your artwork is hung too high, or your furniture pieces don’t relate well to each other in size, the entire room can feel “off.”
+If your rug is too small, your artwork is hung too high, or your furniture pieces donโt relate well to each other in size, the entire room can feel “off.”
+Like something isn’t right, but you can’t quite put your finger on it.

-Fix it: Pay attention to dimensions.
+Fix it: Pay attention to dimensions, and use the 2/3 Rule for furniture pieces, like coffee tables.
 Measure before you shop.
 Use a layout plan to see how things will relate to one another in the space.
 A room with proper scale feels balanced and comfortable.

 Ready to Learn the Secrets Designers Use to Pull It All Together?